 This strategy is based on the premise that you try to identify unusual patterns in the future.
 But, as you might expect, this strategy has a lot of weaknesses; not least because this isn’t what actually happened.
 Moreover, industries may not have recovered to where they were in 2018/19 let alone matched any predicted growth into the next year.

 This would be the most popular strategy.
 Rather than ignoring the pandemic, this approach focuses on monitoring data and retraining AI based on the data that comes in and waiting for the models to adapt to the changing data.

-Covid-19 is causing global disruption with micro consequences.
+COVID-19 is causing global disruption with micro consequences.
 Some businesses adapted quickly and changed their business model really well.
 Many are thriving.
 Others sadly closed down months ago.
-The severe changes we’ve seen this year mean predictions will be affected so the accuracy in identifying anomalies will drop in the short term.
+The severe changes we’ve seen mean predictions will be affected so the accuracy in identifying anomalies will drop in the short term.

 3. Split data by industry

-Crucially, Covid is affecting industries differently.
+Crucially, COVID-19 has and continues to affect industries differently.
 This strategy recognises that you can’t pour all your data into one pot, give it a stir and hope AI makes good of it.
 Data must be processed in a much more analytical way.

 Splitting data by specific industries is a sophisticated, best practice technique.
 Compared to the other strategies it is more complex, requiring greater effort and data understanding, including the introduction of several analysis models (see below).
 The payoff however is high: easy and accurate identification of anomalies, such as suspiciously high growth.

 The need for a modular approach that complements rule-based monitoring

 A modular approach that complements rule-based monitoring is integral to the successful identification of anomalous transactions.